Unlock your inner spy: Jeremy Hurewitz exposes real-life espionage tactics and persuasion skills

 Spies are often recruited into the intelligence world because of their unique personality gifts and emotional IQ.
 They cultivate these instincts and refine them to become masters of connecting deeply with their targets, no matter how sketchy those individuals may be.
 I believe that convincing someone to commit treason against their country or organization is the hardest sale to make, and one that spies are experts at.
 They apply battle-tested methods of emotional engagement, an understanding of body language and the role it plays in rapport building, along with cultural smarts to become masters of the art of sales.

 Your book emphasizes the application of spycraft tactics in both business and everyday life.
-How can these strategies be implemented in different contexts?
+How can we implement these strategies in different contexts?

 Anyone in business should first start practicing the techniques in the book in their everyday life, which offers low-stakes chances to try new rapport-building methods with friends and family.
 Skills like mirroring (both physical and verbal) can be tricky to get used to and can be easily seen if done poorly, so practicing is a good idea.
 But that practice in everyday life is a good example of the universal aspect of these techniques.
 Practicing empathy, being a good active listener and paying attention to body language are not just skills that can help someone make a sale or recruit a foreign agent to conduct espionage – they are methods that can bring us closer to people in any circumstance.